 - provide guidance and support with respect to institutional research and enrollment matters.

-The Mississippi Association for Community and Junior Colleges (MACJC) welcomes partnerships with researchers for the purpose of facilitating evidence-driven improvement within the Mississippi public community college system.
-The term “external research” describes studies that are conducted for publication or by/on behalf of an entity outside the MACJC.
-Learn more about conducting research with the MACJC.
+The Mississippi Association for Community Colleges (MACC) welcomes partnerships with researchers for the purpose of facilitating evidence-driven improvement within the Mississippi public community college system.
+The term “external research” describes studies that are conducted for publication or by/on behalf of an entity outside the MACC.
+Learn more about conducting research with the MACC.